manojiitkumar93/JFunctionalUnit/README.md

 ## JFunctionalUnit
 Main theme of JFunctionalUint is to find whether a method is implemented in a functional way i.e, is it a function.
-If a method is violating functioanl rules then JFunctionalUnit will point out at which places they are violated.
+If a method is violating functional rules then JFunctionalUnit will point out at which places they are violated.

 ## What rules should a method follow to say it is functionally written:
-- Always evaluate same result for same in-put.
+- Always evaluate same result for same input.
 - Method should not be a void.
 - Method should take arguments.
 - Method should not depend on any other external dependencies like IO operations.
 - If a method is accessing any global variable, then it should be immutable object.
-- If a method is calling some other mentods internally, then for it be be functional internally calling methods should be functional.
+- If a method is calling some other methods internally, then for it be be functional internally calling methods should be functional.

 ### Methods which are not called as functions
 - Void Methods